thEpisode/whatsapp-bot/README.md

 # Whatsapp bot

-This is an Electron app containing Whatsapp web and is using React methods to do an echo.
-This is very simple but useful to start developing our Whatsapp chatbot
+This is a Node.js console app containing Whatsapp handler using reactive methods to response messages as chatbot.
+This is very simple but useful project to start developing a complex NON-OFFICIAL Whatsapp chatbot

 ## Getting started